Cavenfish/autogamess/Paper/paper.md

 ---
-title: 'Autogamess: A Python package for automation of GAMESS(us)'
+title: 'AutoGAMESS: A Python package for automation of GAMESS(us)'
 tags:
   - Python
   - computational chemistry